winlibs/zlib/README.md

 Zlib is a compression tool from [http://zlib.net](http://zlib.net).

-The current version is 1.2.7 released May 2, 2012 and is VERY stable.
+The current version is 1.2.7.3 released Apr 13, 2013 and is VERY stable.

 PHP on Windows uses the static version of the library, but can be custom compiled to link to the dll version, simply remove the static version of the